mmguinness/react-practice-tenzies-game/README.md

 ### Brief

+- Tenzi game rules: Everyone gets ten dice.
+Someone says, “Go.”
+Then everyone rolls and rolls as fast as they can until someone gets all their dice on the same number and shouts “TENZI.”
-- Tutorial to make a dice game that plays confetti when all ten dice have the same number selected.
+- Make a version of the Tenzi dice game, to win, all ten dice must have the same number selected.

 <p style="text-align: center;">
   <img alt="Homepage" src="./public/Screenshot 2022-08-22-Scrimba.png" width="80%">